Skip to main content

 read_dir(url, options)

-• limit: The maximum number of files to read, which is an integer, defaults to unlimited.
+-- Maximum number of files to read, defaults to unlimited.

-• resolve: Whether to resolve symbolic links, defaults to false.
+-- Whether to resolve symbolic links, defaults to `false`.

 unique_name(url)